 - Serve: Garnish with fresh chopped cilantro, if desired, then serve the chickpea curry with rice and/or flatbread.

-And that’s it!
+That’s it!
 This is truly a foolproof, easy curry recipe that is absolutely bursting with flavor.
+See the full recipe below for detailed ingredient amounts and complete recipe instructions/directions.

 Can You Freeze Chickpea Curry?

 Yes!
-I recommend separating a batch/leftovers into smaller portions in freezer-safe containers.
+I recommend separating a batch of curry or leftovers into smaller portions in freezer-safe containers.
 Then place the containers in the freezer.
 When ready to eat, thaw in the refrigerator or out on the counter for quick dinners during extra-busy weeknights.

-For this Indian Coconut Chickpea Curry recipe, I recommend:
+For this Indian Chickpea Curry recipe, I recommend:

 If you make this easy Indian Coconut Chickpea Curry recipe, let me know!
-Rate it and leave a comment below, because I love hearing from you! 🙂
+Leave a comment with a star rating ★ below, because I love hearing from you! ♡

 - 1 tablespoon coconut oil